 Warning: Sharp objects like razor blades, utility knives, or even the edges of the measuring tape can cause injury.
 Be very careful handling any sharp objects, and the edges of the tape measure.

 Using the following image as a reference, cut out all the lengths shown.
 In the end, you should have 5 separate cuttings and some left over tape measure.
+Note: there will be some left over tape measure.